cabalism/updo/README.md

 `stack.yaml`) for one version of GHC.
 Specify which version to use by setting make variables in `project-versions.mk`.

+In `text-templates`:
-In `text-templates`, `dhall2cabal.dhall` is the template for the `ghc-x.y.z.dhall2cabal.project` project.
-Likewise `dhall2config.dall` is the template for `ghc-x.y.z.dhall2config.project` and `dhall2stack.dhall` is the template for `ghc-x.y.z.dhall2stack.yaml`.
+- `dhall2cabal.dhall` is the template for `ghc-x.y.z.dhall2cabal.project`
+- `dhall2config.dall` is the template for `ghc-x.y.z.dhall2config.project`
+- `dhall2stack.dhall` is the template for `ghc-x.y.z.dhall2stack.yaml`

 Anything in `stacksnippet.dhall` gets added to the top of the generated stack project[^base.yaml].
 The rest of the files are inputs.
 In constraints[^constraints] put published packages that you want to use that are not on stackage or if they are on stackage where you want to use a different version.

 [^base.yaml]: Anything in `stacksnippet.dhall` will be used by [dhall2yaml2stack](alternatives/yaml2stack#readme) too and is put into a